Toutiao: History

-In 2018 State Administration of Press, Publication, Radio, Film, and Television (SAPPRFT) asked Toutiao to increase its moderation and demanded that a particular account that SAPPRFT described as "vulgar" be removed from the service.
+In 2018 the State Administration of Press, Publication, Radio, Film, and Television (SAPPRFT) asked Toutiao to increase its moderation and demanded that a particular account that SAPPRFT described as "vulgar" be removed from the service.

+In 2021, Toutiao had 150 million daily active users, with an average of 87 minutes per user per day.

 Features

 Algorithm

 Toutiao uses algorithms to select different content for individual users.
 It uses machine learning systems for personalized recommendation that surfaces content which users have not necessarily signaled preference for yet.

 Using natural language processing and computer vision, Toutiao extracts entities and keywords as features from each piece of content.
 When a user first opens the app, Toutiao makes a preliminary recommendation.
 Toutiao then fine-tunes its models with users' interactions with the app.

 Video

 Toutiao launched its video channel in May 2015.
 Creators can upload their short videos, and the algorithm of Toutiao will recommend videos to users.

 In 2016, videos on Toutiao are played 1 billion times per day, making Toutiao China's largest short video platform at the time.